pytorch/pytorch/docs/source/notes/ddp.rst

   the ``forward`` function for the ``nn.parallel.DistributedDataParallel`` module which call into C++ libraries.
-Its ``_sync_param`` function performs intra-process parameter synchronization when one DDP process works on multiple devices, and it also broadcast model buffers from rank0 to all other ranks.
+Its ``_sync_param`` function performs intra-process parameter synchronization when one DDP process works on multiple devices, and it also broadcasts model buffers from the process with rank 0 to all other processes.
 The inter-process parameter synchronization happens in ``Reducer.cpp``.

 - `comm.h <https://github.com/pytorch/pytorch/blob/v1.4.0/torch/csrc/distributed/c10d/comm.h>`__:
   implements the coalesced broadcast helper function which is invoked to